Best Wedge for Mid Handicappers: Cleveland CBX 2 Wedge

 Cleveland’s rote-face technology provides golfers with a wedge featuring some of the sharpest grooves available on the market for maximum spin and effortless control on even the toughest shots from the deep rough.
 And with three different sole grinds, golfers will be able to fine tune the short game that works best for their game.

-The CBX 2’s cavity-backed design should bring in golfers of all skill levels, especially those who are afraid of spending the money to upgrade their wedge game.
-Not only are the CBX 2 Wedges very affordable, but they are certain to add a dependable tool to your bag when you need help the most on the links.
+The Cleveland CBX 2’s cavity-back design should bring in golfers of all skill levels, especially those who are afraid of spending the money to upgrade their wedge game.
+Not only are the Cleveland CBX 2 Wedges very affordable, but they are certain to add a dependable tool to your bag when you need help the most on the links.